 The second alternative is the 2019 proposal for a monorail linking the Shady Grove Metro Station with Frederick.
 The proposed monorail route would start near the MARC train station in Frederick, then join I-270 where the elevated monorail would go on the east side of the interstate until Germantown, where it would leave I-270 and use other public rights of way to go to the Metropolitan Grove MARC station in Gaithersburg and then to the Shady Grove Metro station.
 No land acquisitions are required for this proposal.
-(Oct 30, 2020 note: The High Road foundation is about to release a report that Bob Eisinger says will show building a monorail would be an economically sensible way to relieve traffic between Frederick and the Shady Grove Metro station.)
-Acceptance of this proposed monorail would most likely displace adding a third set of railroad tracks adjacent to Washington Grove, and thus support retention of the humpback bridge.
+(Oct 30, 2020 note: The High Road foundation is about to release a report that Bob Eisinger says will show building a monorail would be an economically sensible way to relieve traffic between Frederick and the Shady Grove Adding a third set of railroad tracks adjacent to Washington Grove, and thus support retention of the humpback bridge.